spiffe/spire-tutorials/k8s/oidc-vault/README.md

 ### Set up Vault OIDC Federation with SPIRE

-In this section, we'll configure the Vault Server to federate with our SPIRE Server that is running on a Kubernetes cluster.
+In this section, we'll configure the Vault server to federate with our SPIRE Server that is running on a Kubernetes cluster.

 1. Enable the JWT authentication method: